Netflix’s grand period drama The Crown has confirmed its release date and revealed its first footage for season two.

 "You really see how amazing it is to put Philip and Elizabeth - their marriage and their world - suddenly into the 1960s.
 You see how the royal family has to start changing and move with the times and realise that things and people are different, and you start to see the evolution of the modern monarchy.

-Margaret's "dangerous" and "volatile" relationship with Lord Snowden (Matthew Goode) will also be a focus of season 2.
+Margaret's "dangerous" and "volatile" relationship with a young Antony Armstrong-Jones aka Lord Snowdon (Matthew Goode) will also be a focus of season 2.

 Watch the trailer: